The Book Pillow Free Pattern – a perfect gift for anyone!

 FO and Weave in ends

-Step 1: Place front panel on top of back panel and then place the pocket panel on top of
+Step 1: Place the front panel on top of the back panel, and then place the pocket panel on top of the front panel.

 Note: Make sure to go through all three panels!

 Step 4: Insert pillow form between the front and back panels.

 Step 5: Continue to sew or crochet across the top of the pillow.